exfalsoquodlibet/aws-setup-utils/setup-aws-cli.md

 Here we go through how to set up `aws cli` to assume an AWS IAM Role that has permissions your AWS user account does not have (for instance, accessing `S3`).
 It assumes that MFA is also required.

-Assuming a role means that the AWS token service will give you **temporary credentials** to access the AWS account with an assumed role.
+Assuming a role means that the AWS token service will give you **temporary credentials** to access the (GDS) AWS account with an assumed role.

 ## GDS AWS Requirements

-1. Ensure you have a GDS AWS Account.
-This will give you access to GDS AWS.
-Follow these instructions if you have not already done so as part of your onboarding: https://docs.publishing.service.gov.uk/manual/get-started.html#8-get-aws-access.
-At the end, you will have created your AWS user account, and also received an `access key ID` and `secret access key`.
+1. Ensure you have access to GDS AWS Account.
+Follow these instructions if you have not already done so as part of your onboarding: [GDS - Get AWS Access] (https://docs.publishing.service.gov.uk/manual/get-started.html#8-get-aws-access).
+At the end, you will have created your AWS IAM user account, and also received an AWS `access key ID` and `secret access key`.

-2. Get STS Permission to AssumeRole with MFA for the role you want to assume.
+2. Get [STS Permission to AssumeRole with MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html) for the role you want to assume.

-    For instance, if you are a Data Scientist in CPTO, you may want to assume the [`govuk-datascienceusers` AWS IAM Role][ds-role].
+    For instance, if you are a Data Scientist in CPTO, you may want to assume the [`govuk-datascienceusers` IAM Role][ds-role].
 Ask on the `#data-engineering` Slack channel to get this permission.

-## Set up AWS ALI
+## Set up AWS CLI

 3. Ensure you have `aws cli` installed.
 It should have gotten installed as part of step 1.
 To verify, in your terminal run: